- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

 We started getting our feet wet with RV life in western Florida, which is basically full of full-time RVers.
-Some of the places we started off at had some pretty fancy amenities, including cable!
+Some of the places we started at had some pretty fancy amenities, including cable!

-I’m not going to lie, we still mostly view all of our media content on Amazon Prime, Hulu or Netflix, but every once in a blue moon we’ll catch something on cable.
+I’m not going to lie, we still mostly view all of our media content on Amazon Prime, Hulu, or Netflix, but every once in a blue moon, we’ll catch something on cable.

 We had a fuse go out in our refrigerator and ended up spending an entire day driving around a town we didn’t know, trying to find the correct fuse.
 It wasn’t a common one, which made it a stressful day.